Circular economy: Lifecycle-Value Stream Matrix

+Circular Engineering Lifecycle Implementation Challenges and Opportunities

+Adopting an engineering circular lifecycle approach undeniably brings a considerable set of challenges.
+Complex engineering systems, especially those with extended lifecycles and intricate safety and certification governance frameworks, may encounter difficulties while transitioning to renewable energy sources.
+However, the circular lifecycle concept is adaptable to a broad range of manufactured and engineered products, affirming its universal applicability.

+The primary challenge within organizations will be a mindset shift and establishment of these innovative methodologies.
+Despite these hurdles, the implementation of this engineering lifecycle approach holds enormous potential for both consumers and businesses.
+This is especially true when a collaborative, through-life service approach is applied, highlighting the vast economic opportunities that can arise from embracing circularity in engineering lifecycles.

 Adoption and applications by industry

 Textile industry

 A circular economy within the textiles industry refers to the practice of clothes and fibers continually being recycled, to re-enter the economy as much as possible rather than ending up as waste.

-A circular textiles economy is in response to the current linear model of the fashion industry, "in which raw materials are extracted, manufactured into commercial goods and then bought, used and eventually discarded by consumers" (Business of Fashion, 2017).
+A circular textile economy is in response to the current linear model of the fashion industry, "in which raw materials are extracted, manufactured into commercial goods, and then bought, used, and eventually discarded by consumers" (Business of Fashion, 2017).
 'Fast fashion' companies have fueled the high rates of consumption which further magnify the issues of a linear system.
 "The take-make-dispose model not only leads to an economic value loss of over $500 billion per year but also has numerous negative environmental and societal impacts" (Business of Fashion, 2018).
 Such environmental effects include tons of clothing ending up in landfills and incineration, while the societal effects put human rights at risk.
 A documentary about the world of fashion, The True Cost (2015), explained that in fast fashion, "wages, unsafe conditions, and factory disasters are all excused because of the needed jobs they create for people with no alternatives."
 This shows that fast fashion is harming the planet in more ways than one by running on a linear system.